faisaldialpad/hellouniverse/README.markdown

 3. Calculate how many rotations of a string is same as the original string. `IdenticalRotations.java`
 4. Reverse a sentence.
 For example: `"Hello, how are you?"-->"you? are how Hello,"`.
 Can you also do this in place? `ReverseSentence.java`
 5. Reverse only words in a sentence.
 For example: `"Hello, how are you?"-->",olleH woh era ?uoy"`.
 You must do this in place. `ReverseWordsInSentence.java`
+6. Convert an `int` to a `String`.
+You can assume that the input is within integer limit and it can be negative. `ItoA.java`

 ### Arrays and ArrayLists
 #### C/arrays/